ShamanicProgramming/panorama-webservice/README.txt

 Requires web.py, mysqdb and mysql-server.
 PyYAML is provided but must be installed.

+The following commands for setup were run on Ubuntu:

 $ sudo apt-get install python-setuptools
 $ sudo easy_install web.py